Ricky Seals-Jones Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- In his two matchups against the Eagles, Seals-Jones' 14.5 receiving yards average is 9.0 less than his over/under for Sunday's game (23.5).
+- Seals-Jones is averaging 14.5 receiving yards per game in two career matchups against the Eagles, 9.0 fewer than his receiving yards prop bet over/under for Sunday's game (23.5).

 - Seals-Jones, in two matchups, did not have a touchdown catch.